 - Must be legally eligible to work in Canada.
 Non-Canadian applicants must have a valid employment Visa and proper documentation authorizing their ability to work in Canada for the full duration of the contract.

-- Exposure to rigorous physical activity (canoeing, kayaking, paddle boarding).
+- Some exposure to rigorous physical activity

 We’re friendly, welcoming and inclusive, with an experimental attitude that thrives on collaboration.

 To achieve our bold ambition we empower and support imaginative risk and we always try to learn from our mistakes.

 We are committed to excellence in all we do, ensuring every visitor encounter is safe, memorable and enriching.

 We value and respect each other and all our visitors, celebrating difference and striving to realise potential.